Dealing with grievances at work

 Your employer should arrange a further meeting to discuss your appeal.
 Where possible, a different and more senior manager should deal with this appeal.
 You have a right to ask your employer if you can bring a colleague from work or a trade union representative to accompany you.

 After this appeal meeting, the employer should write to you to tell you their final decision.

 If you're still not happy with your employer’s decision, you may want to think about other ways of sorting out your problems with your employer.

 Depending on the circumstances, you may be able to use mediation or make a claim to an employment tribunal.

 You or your employer might want to consider mediation as a way to resolve the problem.
 Mediation is completely voluntary and confidential.
 It involves an independent, impartial person helping you and your employer to reach a solution that is acceptable to everyone.
 Sometimes the mediator may come from within your organisation or your employer may want to consider bringing in an external mediator.

 External mediation services are not free although if both you and your employer agree to use mediation, it will usually be your employer who pays.

 If you have tried everything to sort out your problems at work and got nowhere, you may want to consider making an employment tribunal claim.

 You don't have to raise a formal grievance before making a claim to an employment tribunal.
-However, if you don't raise a grievance first, the tribunal may reduce the amount of any compensation they award you, unless you had a good reason for not raising a grievance first, such as needing to get your claim in before the time limit ran out.
+However, if you don't raise a grievance first, the tribunal may reduce the amount of any compensation they award you, unless you had a good reason.